-Role Key Responsibilities Act as a point of contact for the community regarding this CHMP, and respond to enquiries and complaints as required.
-Health and Safety Officer Monitor radio communications and capture all information relating to unauthorised entry or interference with sacred sites/RWAs, and the discovery of human skeletal remains.
+Role Key Responsibilities Health and Safety Officer Monitor radio communications and capture all information relating to unauthorised entry or interference with sacred sites/RWAs, and the discovery of human skeletal remains.
 Undertake and/or manage investigations into unauthorised entry or interference with sacred sites/RWAs.
 Provide summary of incidents, actions and responses to the Emergency Response Coordinator.
 Provide tool-box talks that summarise emergency responses regarding cultural heritage and details of any incidents which have occurred and management measures implemented.
 Field Team Members (site personnel including employees, subcontractors and visitors) Undertake cultural heritage awareness training as part of site induction and toolbox talks, and sign agreement that they understand and accept their responsibilities in regard to cultural heritage.
 Report any accidental impact to historic or cultural heritage items to the Environment Officer.
 Report the discovery of any unexpected historic or cultural heritage items to the Environment Officer.
 Report the discovery of potential human skeletal remains to the Emergency Operations Officer.
 Report any entry to a sacred site or interference with a Restricted Works Area to the Emergency Operations Officer.

-REVIEW OF THIS PLAN 7
+7 REVIEW OF THIS PLAN